AI-assisted test development via MCP #

 sweeps:shape (cross-product vs zipped), range expanders - spec-driven-testing —

-litmus_characteristics+ product-spec workflow - mock-mode —
+litmus_characteristics+ part-spec workflow - mock-mode —

 --mock-instruments,mock_config:, the substitution pipeline - writing-tests — pytest-test authoring patterns (for tests written by hand, not by an AI agent)